-- Scatter Plot: The scatter plot in tableau is useful to visualize the relationship between any two sets of data
+- Scatter Plot: The scatter plot in the tableau is useful to visualize the relationship between any two sets of data

-- Histograms: Visualize the statistical information in user specified range.
+- Histograms: Visualize the statistical information in user-specified range.

 - Box and Whisker Plots: Use this Box and whisker plot to graphically visualizing numeric data by grouping specific data.

 - Gantt Chart: To visualize the duration of an event or activity.